-In June 2015, the GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which addresses reporting by governments that provide postemployment benefits other than pensions (OPEB) to their employees and for governments that finance OPEB for employees of other governments.
+In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which addresses reporting by governments that provide postemployment benefits other than pensions (OPEB) to their employees and for governments that finance OPEB for employees of other governments.
 This OPEB standard will require the City to recognize on the face of the financial statements its net OPEB liability related to its participation in the City of Grosse Pointe Woods Retiree Health Plan.
 The statement also enhances accountability and transparency through revised note disclosures and required supplemental information (RSI).
-The City is currently evaluating the impact this standard will have on the financial statements for the year ending June 30, 2018.
+The City is currently evaluating the impact this standard will have on the financial statements when adopted.
+The provisions of this statement are effective for the City's financial statements for the year ending June 30, 2018.

-In March 2016, the Governmental Accounting Standards Board issued GASB Statement No. 81, Irrevocable Split-Interest Agreements, which addresses the recognition and measurement of irrevocable split-interest agreements where the government is a beneficiary of the agreement.
+In March 2016, the GASB issued Statement No. 81, Irrevocable Split-Interest Agreements, which addresses the recognition and measurement of irrevocable split-interest agreements where the government is a beneficiary of the agreement.
 This standard will require the City to recognize on the face of the financial statements any assets, liabilities, and deferred inflows of resources at the inception of the agreement.
 The City is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the City's financial statements for the 2017-2018 fiscal year.

-In November 2016, the Governmental Accounting Standards Board issued GASB Statement No. 83, Certain Asset Retirement Obligations, which establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for asset retirement obligations.
+In November 2016, the GASB issued Statement No. 83, Certain Asset Retirement Obligations, which establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for asset retirement obligations.
 The City is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the City's financial statements for the 2018-2019 fiscal year.

-In January 2017, the Governmental Accounting Standards Board issued GASB Statement No. 84, Fiduciary Activities, which establishes criteria for identifying fiduciary activities of governments and improves guidance for accounting and financial reporting related to how these activities should be reported.
+In January 2017, the GASB issued Statement No. 84, Fiduciary Activities, which establishes criteria for identifying fiduciary activities of governments and improves guidance for accounting and financial reporting related to how these activities should be reported.
 The City is currently evaluating the impact this standard will have on the financial statements when adopted.
 The provisions of this statement are effective for the City's financial statements for the 2019-2020 fiscal year.